net-utilities/f5-downloads/README.md

 # Automate F5 downloads
-Make it easy to download things and keep a local repository of F5 software.
+The primary reason for this repository was to update GeoIP databases automatically but it was expanded to make it easy to download things and keep a local repository of F5 software.

 ## Usage